MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-security.md

 * HDFS/Spark (Knox) gateway – This is an HTTPS-based endpoint.
 Other endpoints are proxied through this.
 HDFS/Spark gateway is used for accessing services like webHDFS and Livy.
 Wherever you see references to Knox, this is the endpoint.

 * Controller endpoint – Big Data Cluster  management service that exposes REST APIs for managing the cluster.
-Some tools like the Admin portal is also accessed through this endpoint.
+Some tools, such as the Admin portal, are also accessed through this endpoint.

 * Master Instance  - TDS endpoint for database tools and applications to connect to SQL Server Master Instance in the cluster.